purfectliterature/forticlient_vpn/README.md

 It will ask for `password:` via standard input.
 If you're using a GUI, there should be some GUI binaries in `/opt/forticlient` too.

+## For use in CircleCI

+I originally researched this to configure a CircleCI job to deploy on a server behind a Fortinet SSL-VPN.
+You can find the very hard to find Debian packages in [the releases](https://github.com/purfectliterature/forticlient_vpn/releases).
+Thanks to GitHub, these are all permalinks.

 ## Official EMS clients

 The regular, EMS clients are available officially on [Fortinet's APT repository](https://repo.fortinet.com/repo/forticlient/7.2/ubuntu/pool/multiverse/forticlient/).
 To install officially from this repository, add the GPG keys and install with `apt`.